 | Materialist | Focuses on gaining and keeping material advantages. | May struggle if opponents generate strong compensation and initiative. |

-| Swindler | Finds tricks and practical chances in difficult or “lost” positions. | May struggle against opponents who keep full control and simplify. |
+| Swindler | Finds tricks and practical chances in difficult or “lost” positions. | May struggle against opponents who keep full control and simplify safely. |

 | Computer-Like | Highly analytical, precise, and consistent in calculation. | May struggle in messy, unconventional positions that are hard to evaluate. |

-| Intuitive | Makes fast, confident decisions based on feel and pattern recognition. | May struggle in positions that require exact calculation. |
+| Intuitive | Makes fast, confident decisions based on feel and pattern recognition. | May struggle in positions that require exact calculation over intuition. |

 | Modernist | Uses current theory and modern strategic ideas. | May struggle when opponents create unfamiliar or offbeat positions. |

-| Classical | Uses traditional principles to build healthy positions. | May struggle against unconventional play if too rigid. |
+| Classical | Uses traditional principles to build healthy, central positions. | May struggle against unconventional play if too rigid. |

 | Endgame Technician | Converts small advantages reliably in endgames. | May struggle if opponents keep the game tactical and sharp earlier. |